Murder of Helen McCourt: Aftermath

-Since her daughter's disappearance, Marie McCourt has devoted herself to work for Support after Murder and Manslaughter (SAMM), and continued to pressure Simms to reveal the location of the body.
+Since her daughter's disappearance, Marie McCourt has devoted herself to work for Support after Murder and Manslaughter (SAMM), and continued to pressure Simms to reveal the location of Helen's body.
 She lobbied the department of the Lord Chancellor to have him charged with preventing a burial, and to introduce a law preventing prisoner release if the victim's location remained undisclosed.
 Marie continued to search for her daughter's body.

 In July 2008, a marble bench was placed on the grounds of St. Mary's Roman Catholic Church, Billinge to mark what would have been McCourt's 43rd birthday.
 In February 2013, a memorial Mass for McCourt was held on the 25th anniversary of her disappearance.

 On 16 October 2013, police exhumed a grave behind St Aidan's Anglican Church, Billinge after receiving a tipoff that McCourt's body had been placed inside an open grave ahead of a burial at the church in February 1988.
 The exhumation showed that McCourt's remains had not been placed there.

 Simms never disclosed the whereabouts of McCourt's body.
 Simms was allowed on temporary release from prison in March 2019.
 On 21 November 2019 it was reported that a Parole Board review on 8 November had recommended Simms for parole, finding that he had "met the terms for release."
 In February 2020, the McCourt family's bid to keep Simms in jail was refused and Simms was released on licence.
 Simms died on 24 June 2022 without having revealed the location of McCourt's body.